zzhaozeng/daily-arXiv-ai-enhanced/template.md

 9. If you wish to modify the content in `README.md`, do not directly edit README.md.
 You should edit `template.md`.

 # To-do list
-- [ ]  Replace markdown with GitHub pages front-end.
+- [x] Replace markdown with GitHub pages front-end.
+- [ ] Update instructions for fork users about how to use github pages.

 # Content
 {readme_content}